-Lorraine Salloum has been named winner of the 2022 Fairfield City Women’s Day Award.
+Kim Tran-Flores has been named winner of the 2023-2024 Fairfield City's Women's Day Award.

 About the award

-Now in its fourth year the Fairfield City Women’s Day Award recognises the professional innovation and talent of local women who inspire others and remind us that we can all play a part in our City’s success.
+The Fairfield City Women’s Day Award, is an award that recognises local inspirational women with accomplished careers in the private or public sectors.
+The award reminds us of the talent of local women who inspire and remind us that we can all play a part in our City's success.

-If you know a colleague, friend or family member that fits the profile don’t forget to nominate them for the 2023 Fairfield City Women’s Day Award.
-Nominations open early November 2022.
+If you know a colleague, friend or family member that fits the profile don't forget to nominate them for the 2025-2026 Fairfield City Women's Day Award.
+Nominations will open in October 2024.

 2021 Nadia Vella-Taranto

 Nadia Vella-Taranto was named winner of the 2021 Fairfield City Women’s Day Award.

 Nadia is at the helm of the successful dance school ‘Nadia’s Performance Studio’ in Wetherill Park.

 Since 2004, the school has grown to become one of the largest studios in south-west Sydney, attracting students and adults from far and wide to learn dance, singing, music, drama and acrobatics.
 Some of the dance school’s students have travelled to the USA, Europe and interstate on tours.

 The fun, family environment created at the studio is one of its drawcards.
 There are classes for students of all abilities and interests.